tovy-eu/tovy.eu-website/src/content/blog/2024-08-02-the-power-of-automation.md

 An AI Agent (like a chatbot) is only as smart as the information you give it.
 In a university, giving AI good information is easy.
 In a real company, it is very hard.

+> The term "Agent" can be defined in several ways.
+Anthropic makes an important architectural distinction between **Workflows**, where LLMs follow predefined code, and **Agents**, where LLMs dynamically direct their own processes and tool usage to accomplish tasks.

 Company knowledge is messy.
 It is hidden in PDF contracts, long email chains, and millions of rows of SAP tables.
 To an AI, a raw SAP table looks like noise, not knowledge.

 > Tovy sees Reliability as a Data Engineering problem.